BeWelcome/rox/INSTALL.md

 2. Build sphinx indices and run search daemon

-   Adapt setup/sphinx/sphinx-3.conf to match your needs (DB credentials and replace <path to indices> with your preferred folder path).
+   Adapt setup/sphinx/sphinx-3.conf to match your needs: update DB credentials and replace all occurences of <path to indices> with the path to your sphinx indexes folder (or other folder of your preference), e.g. `C:/Program Files/Sphinx/sphinxdata/indexes`

    Run the indexer to create indices:
    ```bash